Symfony tutorial for beginners

 - image

-I assume that you have MySQL client installed on your local machine.
+I hope that you have the MySQL client installed on your local machine.
+If not, you can install HeidiSQL or MySQL Workbench or use the native mysql command-line client.

-The Symfony framework uses Doctrine ORM to talk to the database.
-It’s an abstraction layer between application and database client.
-I will not go into details here.
-But I will explain a bit about what we will do here.
+The Symfony framework uses Doctrine ORM to interact with the database.
+It’s an abstraction layer between the application and the database.
+I will not go into details here, because it's a big topic, you can read about it here.

 So let's create our first entity.
 To do so, write the next command in your terminal: